 From the study it was established that most of the respondents were males with 23 and the rest were females with 17.
-Most of the respondents were single with 65% followed by married with 22.5% and divorced with 12.5% were teachers with diploma, 55% have degrees 30% while 15% have masters, who were farmers with 23 (57.5%) followed by civil servants with 12 (30%) and business proprietor last with 5 (12.5%).
+Most of the respondents were single with 65% followed by married with 22.5% and divorced with 12.5% 60% were teachers with diplomas in education, 55% have degrees 30% while 0% are teachers without master, who were farmers with 23 (57.5%) followed by civil servants with 12 (30%) and business proprietor last with 5 (12.5%).

-The study indicates that parents have a positive attitude towards primary schools with 60%, 30% have a very good attitude and 10% have a negative attitude towards lower primary class.
-Most of the teachers have a negative attitude towards secondary education with 60% and the rest (40%) have a positive Effect, the negative attitude of teachers include discrimination, poor payment and inadequate provision of teaching materials and the rest are rarely recognized by other stakeholders.
+The study indicates that parents have a positive attitude towards secondary schools with 60%, 30% have a very good attitude and 10% have a negative attitude towards secondary class.
+Most of the teachers have a negative attitude towards education with 60% and the rest (40%) have a positive Effect, the negative attitude of teachers include discrimination, poor payment and inadequate provision of teaching materials and the rest are rarely recognized by other stakeholders.

 From the study, 90% of the secondary teachers used the child centered methods while 10% used lecture method.
-The 90% of the teachers who used the childcentred methods were trained and appreciated the importance of child-centred methods.
+The 90% of the teachers who used the child-centred methods were trained and appreciated the importance of child-centred methods.

 The study indicates that most of the respondents gave the major role of the teacher as to help children pass their exams as it was given by 32.5%.
-This is followed by 30% who gave encouraging children to read 25% said that preparing children for exams, followed by12.5% gave equipping children with necessary materials.
+This is followed by 30% who gave encouraging children to read 25% said that preparing children for exams, followed by 12.5% gave equipping children with necessary materials.